 However, we now live on the North Island of New Zealand in a small community on the middle of the west coast called Oakura.
 It is very different than the Rocky Mountains I love so much, but it is still fantastic and has some amazing natural landscapes.

 I love nature and have been exploring the natural world and working in the environmental field for years.
 Over the past nine years I have been a stay at home dad, focused on my children and sharing my love of the outdoors with them.
-During that time I have learned a lot about the trials and tribulations of getting my kids outdoors and am now actually beginning to see big benefits from it.
+During that time I have learned a lot about the trials and tribulations of getting my kids outdoors and am now finally beginning to see big benefits from it.

 I share as many awesome nature facts about the Rocky Mountains as I can think of in this blog.
 I also give tips to other parents to help them get their kids outdoors and learning about the amazing natural world all around us.